 Take shorter steps especially when walking avoiding the belt movement doing some of the work for you.

 Don’t lean forward or look down.
-An unnatural walking or running posture may cause problems with neck, back or elsewhere.
-Keep your stride natural with the body over the feet.
+An unnatural walking or running posture may cause problems with the neck, back or other parts of the body.
+Keep your stride natural with the body over your feet.
 Use peripheral vision to view the console.